Study Skills

 That's why we have seen such great results in our students who make use of the technique during their studies.
 If you're not yet convinced, it's likely that you may need to take a break yourself and return back to this article with greater focus.

-Francesco Cirillo, _The Pomodoro Technique _
+Francesco Cirillo, The Pomodoro Technique

 Cal Newport, Deep Work